Xylphika

 Example

-The following passage is an imitation of human speech (English), mostly whispered:
+The following passage is an imitation of human speech (English), mostly whispered.
+Note the brief section of ingressive speech in the middle, allowing a perfectly continuous flow of quiet sound.

 In Xylphika, this passage reads as a joke about two human brothers married to the same wife.